 Industrial hemp – Short introduction to hemp

 Hemp is a variety of the cannabis sativa plant (more later on this).
 Hemp may be the most useful plant known to man kind.
 In fact, cannabis sativa means useful(sativa) hemp(cannabis).
 It is used to make over 25,000 different products, most of which are superior alternatives to less environmentally friendly products.
 Some of the products made are: clothing, shoes, diapers, rope, canvas, cellophane, paints, fuels, chain lubricants, biodegradable plastics, paper, fibreboard, cement blocks, food, cosmetics, and soap.
 The reemergence of hemp is slowly but steadily progressing within the United States while gaining full government support in other nations.
 Industrial hemp is frequently confused with marijuana in the United States mainly due to a lack of understanding of the plants.
-Although both plants are from the species cannabis sativa, hemp contains virtually no THC (delta-9-tetrahydrocannabinol) (less than .3%), the active ingredient in marijuana.
-Industrial hemp does however contain many positive properties.

 The most commonly seen modern hemp product is clothing.
 Hemp clothing is warmer, softer, more absorbent, extremely breathable and significantly longer lasting than clothing made from cotton.
 It is nice to have clothing that looks like linen, feels like flannel, and wears two to three times longer than other fabrics, but this is just the beginning.